CopernicaMarketingSoftware/Documentation/Mailerq/4.0/minimal-configuration.md

 # A minimal configuration

-MailerQ is configured via one central configuration file `/etc/mailerq/config.txt`.
+MailerQ is configured via one central configuration file: "/etc/mailerq/config.txt".
 It holds many options.
 The most important ones are the address and login credentials of your RabbitMQ message broker and the address of your database.
 You probably need to change these settings.
 All other config